jbroadway/elefant/README.md

 In short: A lot.
 Why?
 Because you can get it elsewhere and include it yourself.
 This is a starting point, not the kitchen sink.
 That was my problem last time, and I'm not going down that road again.

-For example, I have another little library called PHPActiveResource that I often use to communicate with Rails-based APIs.
-While I could include that here, it's not essential so I left it out.
-If I need it, I simply drop it into my lib folder, require it, and I'm on my way.
+So I could include other things here, but if it's not essential I tried to leave it out.
+If you need something, drop it in your app lib folder, and you're on your way.

 What else is missing?